-On campus, Matt is an Executive Editor of the Penn Undergraduate Law Journal, which publishes undergraduate work in the field of law from students all around the world and is one of only three undergraduate law journals featured on HeinOnline, the world’s largest image-based legal research database.
-He has also written for the Law Journal’s popular legal blog, The Roundtable.
-He serves as the Treasurer for the University Honor Council as well and helps with their academic integrity initiatives, including organizing Greek life informational presentations and advocating for clearer syllabi collaboration policies.
-Additionally, he’s involved with the Penn Government and Politics Association in several ways, as a member of the Polybian Society, a writer for The Spectrum, and a Whip of the Liberal Caucus of the new Penn Political Union.
-His article on the Hobby Lobby case was even featured in The Spectrum’s signature Head-to-Head series, where opposing perspectives are put at odds, in its first-ever print publication earlier this semester.
-He is also a mentor for new students in the Transfer Student Organization, and he has held research positions in the OPIM and Management departments.
-And despite his studies and these many other commitments, Matt still finds time to continue his opera training, which he began six years ago.
-He has been a soloist in the Penn Baroque Ensemble, is a member of the Penn Singers Light Opera Company (which has an upcoming performance), and takes weekly voice lessons through Penn’s Blutt College House Music Program.
+Matt used his time on campus to pursue other policy-related activities, while also cultivating his interest in law and passion for classical music.
+He was an Executive Editor of the Penn Undergraduate Law Journal, which publishes undergraduate work in the field of law from students all around the world.
+He has wrote for the Law Journal’s popular legal blog, The Roundtable.
+He served as the Co-Chair of the University Honor Council as well and helped with their academic integrity initiatives, including organizing Greek life informational presentations and advocating for clearer syllabi collaboration policies.
+Additionally, he was involved with the Penn Government and Politics Association in several ways, as Treasurer on the Executive Board, as a member of the Polybian Society, a writer for The Spectrum, and Whip of the Liberal Caucus of the Penn Political Union.
+Despite the demands of his studies and these many extracurricular commitments, Matt still found time to pursue vocal training and performance.
+He was a soloist in the Penn Baroque Ensemble and a member of the Penn Singers Light Opera Company, and even had the opportunity to serenade President Amy Gutmann at a Penn summit in Washington, DC.